Digital obsolescence: Prevention strategies

 On 1 January 2021, Adobe ended support and blocked content from running in its Flash Player in response to the advancements in open standards for the Web.
 This action followed a July 2017 announcement despite affecting the user experience for millions of websites to varying degrees.
-Since January 2018, BlueMaxima’s Flashpoint has been one of several Adobe Flash Player preservation projects salvaging more than 110,000 animations and games.
+Since January 2018, the Flashpoint Archive has been one of several Adobe Flash Player preservation projects, salvaging more than 160,000 animations and games.